Privacy-Preserving Attribution: Level 1

 The aggregationServices attribute contains the following information about each supported aggregation service:

-Name of the aggregation service.
-This is passed as the aggregator parameter to measureConversion().
+A URL that identifies an aggregation service.
+This value is passed as the aggregator parameter to measureConversion() to select the identified aggregation service.

 3.2.
 Saving Impressions